Maerdm/soundscape-search/README.md

 You can find inforamtion about the ranges of each item and general information about the dataset in *dataset/store_to_database.ipynb*.
 Due to privacy policies, we are not allowed to publish the audio files.
 For testing purposes, we included a tiny dataset consiting of 20 audiofiles (check the dataset folder).
 You can find the entire dataset (without audio files) here: https://doi.org/10.5281/zenodo.7858848

+For a detailed explanation of the web application, you can check out the paper [Advanced Soundscape Search: A Web Application for Interactive Exploration of ISO 12913 Datasets](https://www.researchgate.net/publication/380297332_Advanced_Soundscape_Search_A_Web_Application_for_Interactive_Exploration_of_ISO_12913_Datasets)

 ![editor](https://github.com/Maerdm/soundscape-search/assets/43093891/3fd31bf0-60da-4ecf-9253-940c775391ef)

 ### Running with docker